jfix/mediareview/src/setup/readme.txt

     xdmp:invoke execute privilege
     any-collection execute privilege
-    xdbc:eval execute privilege (for use with oxygenxml only) xdmp:http-post execute privilege
+    xdbc:eval execute privilege (for use with oxygenxml only) xdbc:eval-in execute privilege (this was required for the 'remote media-review') xdmp:http-post execute privilege
     xdmp:filesystem-file (rss-news.xqy)
     filesystem-access role (to read files in apps/assets)